dfelinto/blender-manual/modeling/surfaces/editing.rst

 - You can copy a single whole sub-grid.

-Note that trying to duplicate several valid "sub-grids" (even being single points) at once won't work; you'll have to do it one after the other…
+Note that trying to duplicate several valid "sub-grids" (even being single points) at once won't work; you'll have to do it one after the other...

 Deleting Elements